-- In an editor's note for Schlock Mercenary (which averts the trope) in his first appearance, comic author Howard Tayler stated that this trope is what's "foolishly optimistic," not religion.
+- In an editor's note for Schlock Mercenary (which averts the trope) in his first appearance, comic author Howard Tayler stated that it's not religion that's "foolishly optimistic" — it's this trope.

 - In Quantum Vibe, all the characters we see swear by famous scientists and blaspheme by bureaucracy; at first, religion seems not even to have survived as an eccentricity or a memory.
-It turns out there's a reason for that, and also that the surviving Jews, Christians, and Muslims banded together to form a new order known as The Children of Armageddon.
+It turns out there's a reason for that, and also that the Jews, Christians, and Muslims at least the ones who have survived banded together to form a new order known as The Children of Armageddon.

 Berandas: Don't you understand?
 We are the gods' unwanted children.
 We are the castoffs, the forgotten.
 And instead of following some doomsday cult, believing ourselves lost and hopeless like the Grey Cult, or clinging to some decayed bloodline like the Crimson Coalition, we will stand and fight for humanity!
 The gods don't like our choice of allies, our rising technology?
 They can burn for all I care, they have never helped us.

-- Parodied rather savagely in the South Park episodes "Go, God, Go" and "Go, God, Go Part XII."
+- Parodied rather savagely in the South Park episodes "Go, God, Go" and "Go, God, Go Part XII".
 Cartman awakens in a Hollywood Atheist future where atheism has replaced religion.
-Religious factionalism and conflict have been replaced with various equally trivial atheist factionalism and conflict.
-People shout things like "Hail science," "science dammit", and "Science H. Logic!" instead of their religious equivalents.
-Ultimately the episode is about how atheists are just as susceptible to stupidity as the followers of any religion.
+Religious factionalism and conflict have been replaced with various equally fanatical atheist factionalism and conflict.
+People shout things like "Hail science!", "science dammit", and "Science H. Logic!" instead of their religious equivalents.
+Ultimately, the episode is about how atheists are just as susceptible to stupidity as the followers of any religion.